-It’s no secret that electric vehicles (EV) are on the rise — a record 1.2 million electric vehicles were sold in the US in 2023.
-If you’re thinking about getting around gas prices with a new EV but don’t know where to start, plug into your research with this quick explainer on electric vehicle charging.
+It’s no secret that electric vehicles (EVs) are on the rise — a record 1.3 million electric vehicles were sold in the US in 2024.
+If you’re thinking about making the switch to a new EV but don’t know where to start, plug into your research with this quick explainer on electric vehicle charging.

 Why might I want an electric vehicle?